-Most youngsters nowadays, don’t even know what a straight razor is in the first place.
+Most youngsters nowadays don’t even know what a straight razor is in the first place.
 So, if you are included in this category then, you shouldn’t feel bad and, just keep on reading this blog to know about it.

-The open razor is simple foldable shaving blade that closes lightly into its handle and it has a single edge, so as long as its closed, it poses no threat to the person holding it.
+The open razor is a simple foldable shaving blade that closes lightly into its handle, and it has a single edge, so as long as its closed, it poses no threat to the person holding it.
 We wanted to explain the merits and demerits of using straight razors, so it’s only fair to talk about their history and the conditions under which they got invented.

 A Brief History of Straight Razors (Perhaps not too brief!)

-The cavemen are still represented as big hairy apes and it has its reasons.
+The cavemen are still represented as big hairy apes, and it has its reasons.
 The people at that time did not have the right tools to keep them all shaved.
 Yet, they had used either basic stone tweezers or seashells with sharp notches to pluck their excessive hair to get rid of lice, small parasites or fleas that came along with them.

-Historians recall that it was Alexander the Great who first ordered his armies to shave off their beards, so they can look more civilized and even after his demise, soon after, the soldiers kept on shaving their facial hair that made the public follow them in turn.
+Historians recall that it was Alexander the Great who first ordered his armies to shave off their beards, so they can look more civilized, and even after his demise, soon after, the soldiers kept on shaving their facial hair that made the public follow them in turn.

 Coming Back to the Present

-Now three centuries later, we have all the technology available to keep ourselves in tip top condition, regarding the matters of facial hair, because of safety razors and electric shavers etc. But, we still need to keep some old practices ongoing as there are no replacements for them.
+Now three centuries later, we have all the technology available to keep ourselves in tip-top condition, regarding the matters of facial hair, because of safety razors and electric shavers, etc. But, we still need to keep some old practices ongoing as there are no replacements for them.

-So, why people are gunning for straight razors once more?
+So, why are people gunning for straight razors once more?